 #4: Babolat Pure Strike 100

-The Babolat Strike is a revolutionary model in the Babolat range.
+The Babolat Strike is a REVOLUTIONARY model in the Babolat range.
 It is a model that almost provides a blend of the popular Pure Drive and the legendary Aero Drive.
-It's also the model range of choice for players like Dominic Thiem, who hasn't done too badly on the ATP tour recently!

-Babolat has chosen to focus on control with the pure strike range, which is a bit of a contrast to their usual power racquets that are also equipped for huge topspin.
+Babolat has chosen to FOCUS on control with the pure strike range, which is a bit of a contrast to their usual power racquets that are also equipped for huge topspin.

 I've personally tried racquets in the strike range, and I can report that they do provide great feel on the ball.
 Sometimes they are a little stiff in the frame for me, but it's completely down to personal preference.